 Homestay

-Home-stays in 2 to 3 different communities, including 2 weeks during language school.
+Home-stays in 2 to 3 different communities, including 2 weeks coupled with language school.

 2/5